semgrep/semgrep-docs/docs/deployment/connect-scm.md

 - For GitHub users:
     - Provides Semgrep access to post PR or MR comments.
     - For GitHub Actions users: Enables you to add a Semgrep CI job to repositories in bulk.
+- Allows you to scan and manage your Bitbucket projects in Semgrep AppSec Platform.

 If your organization uses both GitHub and GitLab to manage source code, log in with the source code manager that you would prefer to use to manage Semgrep org membership.
 You can still scan repositories from other sources, including Bitbucket, though you will need to use SSO to manage the authentication of your users in such cases.